Mizux/dotnet-native/README.md

   ```
 - Once you specify a `RuntimeIdentifier` then `dotnet build` or `dotnet build -r {rid}`
 will behave identically (save you from typing it).
-  - note: not the case if you use `RuntimeIdentifiers` (note the 's')
+  - note: not the case if you use `RuntimeIdentifiers` (notice the 's')
 - It is [recommended](https://docs.microsoft.com/en-us/nuget/create-packages/native-packages)
 to add the tag `native` to the
 [nuget package tags](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#packagetags)